aidialab/RetiFluidNet/README.md

 ________________________________________
 Requirement: Tensorflow 2.4

-This code including five parts:
+This code including six parts:
 1. Codes for Reading data (/DataReader)
 2. Codes for RetiFluidNet model (/models)
 3. Codes for losses (/losses)
 4. Codes for Attentions Blocks (/temp)
 5. Evaluation Code (/results)
+6. Codes for training (/train)

 For runing the RetiFluidNet on your own system: